Skip to main content

 Install storkctl

-Stork is Portworx's storage scheduler for your orchestrator, offering seamless integration between Portworx and OpenShift.
-It allows you to co-locate pods with their data, provides seamless migration of pods in case of storage issues and makes it easier to create and restore snapshots of Portworx volumes. storkctl is a command-line tool for interacting with Stork.
+Stork is Portworx's storage scheduler, offering seamless integration between Portworx and your orchestrator (Kubernetes or OpenShift).
+It allows you to co-locate pods with their data, provides seamless migration of pods in case of storage issues, and makes it easier to create and restore snapshots of Portworx volumes. storkctl is a command-line tool for interacting with Stork.
 Install storkctl on both clusters after installing Portworx.

 important

-Always use the latest storkctl binary tool by downloading it from the current running Stork container.
+Always use the latest storkctl binary tool by downloading it from the currently running Stork container.

 Perform the following steps to download storkctl from the Stork pod: